- Prayer and Worship

-A Letter from Bishop Nelson J. Pérez, Chair, Committee on Cultural Diversity in the Church, shares some thoughts with a Message to the Voice and Vision Summit - A National Summit for Ministries with Young Adults at Franciscan University.
+A letter from Bishop Nelson J. Pérez, Chairman of the Committee on Cultural Diversity in the Church, shares some thoughts with a Message to the Voice and Vision Summit - A National Summit for Ministries with Young Adults at Franciscan University.

 New Resource!
 Two Rivers - A Report on Catholic Native American Culture and Ministry is a about the two rivers of Native American Catholic faith and cultures that flow into one.
-In the report, you will find an updated study from CARA concerening Native American Ministry, both in terms of challenges and opportunities.
-The Report also examines the gifts of Catholic Native American ministry.
+In the report, you will find an updated study from CARA concerning Native American ministry, both in terms of challenges and opportunities.
+The report also examines the gifts of Catholic Native American ministry.

 Approved by the U.S. bishops during their Fall 2018 General Assembly, Open Wide Our Hearts: The Enduring Call to Love - A Pastoral Letter Against Racism asks us to recall that we are all brothers and sisters, all equally made in the image of God.
 Read the full text and check out the educational resources and parish resources that were created to accompany the pastoral letter against racism.
 Order your copy by visiting the USCCB Store.